maevelehi/1800_202530_BBY09/README.md

 ## Features

-- Create Flashcards
-  Add flashcards manually or upload multiple cards using a CSV file.
+- Create Flashcards: Add flashcards manually or upload multiple cards using a CSV file.

-- Group Sharing
-  Share flashcards within your group so members can study together.
+- Group Sharing: Share flashcards within your group so members can study together.

-- Progress Tracking
-  Track daily flip counts and compare today’s progress with yesterday’s performance.
+- Progress Tracking: Track daily flip counts and compare today’s progress with yesterday’s performance.

-- Streak System & Encouragement
-  Maintain study streaks and receive motivational messages based on your consistency.
+- Streak System & Encouragement: Maintain study streaks and receive motivational messages based on your consistency.

-- Mobile-First UI
-  Designed with a mobile-first layout for convenient studying anytime, anywhere.
+- Mobile-First UI: Designed with a mobile-first layout for convenient studying anytime, anywhere.

 ---